Pittsburgh Wrongful Death Lawyer

 In Pennsylvania, the personal representative of the deceased may bring a wrongful death case within six months of the death of the decedent.
 The personal representative is generally the executor or administrator of the deceased’s estate.
 After six months, if the designated personal representative has not yet filed a claim, then any potential beneficiary may do so up to two years following the death of a loved one.

-Pennsylvania wrongful death law is complex, and it takes an attorney with a proven record of success to ensure that survivors receive every penny to which they are entitled.
+Pennsylvania law is complex, and it takes a Pittsburgh wrongful death attorney with a proven record of success to ensure that survivors receive every penny to which they are entitled.

 Types of Wrongful Death